Mizzou edges Arkansas 50-48 On Last Second FG

 Arkansas was not done.
 Jefferson led the Hogs on a dramatic 13 play, 75 yard answering drive.
 Jefferson got the Hogs to within one with a touchdown strike to Mike Woods.
 He then hit Woods on a two point conversion for a 48-47 lead with :43 seconds left in the game.

-But the Tigers then drove to the Arkansas 15 where Mevis won the game with a field goal with no time left in the game.
+But the Tigers then drove to the Arkansas 15 where Mevis won it on a field goal with no time left in the game.

+Jefferson was 18 of 34 passing for 274 yards and three touchdowns.
+He also rushed for 32 yards and a touchdown.
+Smith rushed for 172 yards and three touchdowns.
+The Hogs piled up 566 yards of total offense and scored the most points by an Arkansas team in an SEC game since 2017 which also came on a high scoring loss, 48-45, to Missouri.